pncnmnp/phoenix10.1/README.md

 # What can it do?

-This radio jockey can play your requested songs, tell you about the weather, and convey the daily news.
+This radio jockey is capable of playing your favorite songs, including tracks from your preferred artist, genre, or Billboard chart.
+It can automatically discover and play fascinating clips from your preferred podcasts, provide weather updates, and deliver daily news.
-To give it a more radio like feel, it also tells advertisements (from fictional companies, of course!), conducts a daily QnA with the audience, and tells some "On this day..." facts.
+For a more authentic radio experience, it brightens up your day with fictional company ads, conducts daily QnA with the audience, and shares interesting "On this day..." facts.

 # Installation